-THE TABLE IN APPENDIX describes in detail the degree of implementation of these recommendations at the end of the project (recommendations 37-50).
+The table in Appendix describes in detail the degree of implementation of these recommendations at the end of the project (recommendations 37-50).

-2.9.
-Forensic psychiatric unit (FPU)
+2.9 Forensic psychiatric unit (FPU)

-Pestablished within the Hospital, according to the Director, as a temporary solution for accommodation of patients who have been imposed the compulsory measure of psychiatric treatment at the closed institution, as well as the measure of compulsory psychiatric treatment and imprisonment.
+Pursuant to the decision of the Government of Montenegro from 2005, forensic unit was established within the Hospital, according to the Director, as a temporary solution for accommodation of patients who have been imposed the compulsory measure of psychiatric treatment at the closed institution, as well as the measure of compulsory psychiatric treatment and imprisonment.

 Protocol on the work of this ward still does not exist, although in the course of the project implementation the Protocol on the performance of security service in the healthcare institution Special Hospital for Psychiatry has been adopted (for details see Appendix, recommendation 5).
 In practice this means that it has not been stipulated who provides funding for the security service, so these decisions and the task to provide funding for the security were left to the Hospital.
-Private company "Security" has been hired to provide security services and is paid from the Hospital's budget, absurdly, with a foreign state's money, which the Republic of Srpska of Bosnia and Herzegovina pays for the treatment of its policyholders.
+Private company "Security" has been hired to provide security services and is paid from the Hospital's budget, absurdly, with a foreign state's money, which the Serb Republic of Bosnia and Herzegovina pays for the treatment of its policyholders.
 Neither Ministry of Health nor the Ministry of Justice allocated special funds for this purpose.
 Such practice exhausts the Hospital financially, and it is necessary to urgently provide additional funding for the expenses of this ward and decide which ministry is responsible for it.

-This situation indicates that an agreement according to which the State Administration for the Execution of Criminal Sanctions (AECS) would provide a special unit to ensure the security of the FPU has not been reached and that the Ministry of Health has not (timely) drafted regulations concerning, inter alia, the type of equipment to be issued to security staff, as the Government informed the CPT in its letter of 6 February 2009.93
+This situation indicates that an agreement according to which the State Administration for the Execution of Penal Sanctions (ZIKS) would provide a special unit to ensure the security of the FPU has not been reached and that the Ministry of Health has not (timely) drafted regulations concerning, inter alia, the type of equipment to be issued to security staff, as the Government informed the CPT in its letter of 6 February 2009.93